 In summary, the STEM pipeline is not full for a variety of reasons.
-Boeing is engaged in many ways with the pipeline, but the engagement is either disjointed or has weaknesses.
-There are identifiable deficiencies in new hires at Boeing and these can be traced back to the K-12 STEM educational system.
+Boeing is engaged in many ways with the pipeline.

-4. Grand Solution and Opportunities
+Grand Solution and Opportunities

-Boeing is well positioned to take a lead role in a consortium of constituents interested in the engineering pipeline to cultivate a world-class talent pool of engineering graduates.
+Boeing is well positioned to take a lead role in developing the engineering pipeline to cultivate a world-class talent pool of engineering graduates.
 This process can and must begin in K-12 programs.

-4.1 The Case for Boeing as the Leader of the Consortium
+The Case for Boeing as a Leader

-Nationally and globally, there are many programs and participants.
+Nationally and globally, there are many K-12 programs and participants.
 NASA, Lockheed Martin, Intel, and Microsoft are some of the major players in K-12 efforts.
 However these efforts are disjointed.
 There is some collaboration, but more often each participant is developing its own approach.
 This is not efficient.
-There is a tremendous amount of information on programs that have been developed to impact the K-12 pipeline, but not as much has been done to measure the effectiveness of these programs.
-As a result, very few best practices have been identified
+There is tremendous amount of information on programs that have been developed to impact the K-12 pipeline, but not as much has been done to measure the effectiveness of these programs.
+As a result, very few best practices have been identified.

 The K-12 STEM pipeline is critical not just for Boeing.
-It has an impact on the broader engineering community.
-It is vital to U.S. prosperity and security.
-The US in turn is a vital cog in the global economy.
+It has an impact on the broader engineering community and is vital to U.S. prosperity and security.
+Boeing has this vision and should be commended.
+The U.S. in turn is a vital cog in the global economy.

-It is encouraging that this is recognized by leaders within Boeing.
+It is encouraging that this global perspective is recognized by leaders within Boeing.
 As Mike Richey points out, "As a Large Scale Systems Integrator, we at Boeing have developed such feedback models in a collaborative group process to cooperatively design strategic business policies, to improve internal organizations and to create synergies of action among autonomous enterprises.
-We offer, to U. S. industry, academia and government, our expertise in facilitating a similar crosssector collaboration to address the Gathering Storm problem."
-[7].
+We offer, to U. S. industry, academia and government, our expertise in facilitating a similar cross-sector collaboration to address the Gathering Storm problem."6.